-Performance Share Bonus Plans
+Performance Share Plans

 The Company enters into performance share agreements that grant certain officers and key employees the right to receive shares of the Company's common stock, subject to the Company's achievement of certain performance measures.
 The performance measures in the outstanding agreements relate to the Company's average return on equity and average return on sales over a two year performance period.
-The holder has a three year service period as the holder must be employed by the company at the end of the third year to be eligible to receive the shares that met the performance measures.
-The Company must estimate, at the end of each reporting period, the probability that all or some portion of the shares will be earned at the end of the three year service period.
+There is an additional one-year service period during which the holder must be employed by the Company to be eligible to receive the shares that met the performance measures.
+The Company must estimate, at the end of each reporting period, the probability that all or some portion of the shares will be earned at the end of the total three year vesting period.
 In making this estimate, the Company considers, among other factors, the current and projected grain costs and chicken volumes and pricing, as well as the amount of commitments to procure grain at a fixed price throughout the performance period.
-Due to the high level of volatility of these commodity prices and the impact that the change in pricing can have on the Company's results, the Company's assessment of probability can change from period to period and can result in a significant revision to the amounts accrued related to the arrangements.
-The accounting for these arrangements requires the Company to accrue over the three year service period the estimated amounts of the shares that will be earned with changes made during the service period adjusted using the cumulative catch up method.
-The Company has accrued \$3.4 million related to open agreements as of October 31, 2013, with an additional amount of \$3.1 million that could be accrued if the Company determined that it was probable that the maximum amount of the outstanding awards that could be earned would be earned at the end of the requisite service period.
-Because of the volatility of the factors previously discussed, the Company was unable to determine that it was probable that outstanding awards would be earned as of October 31, 2013.
+Due to the high level of volatility of these commodity prices and the impact that the change in pricing can have on the Company's results, the Company's assessment of probability can change from period to period and can result in a significant revision to the amounts accrued related to the awards.
+The accounting for these awards requires the Company to accrue over the three year vesting period the estimated amounts of the shares that will be earned with adjustments made during the service period using the cumulative catch up method.
+With respect to the fiscal 2012 awards, which vested and were issued effective October 31, 2014, the Company expensed a total of approximately \$5.0 million, of which \$3.4 million was booked during fiscal 2013 and \$1.6 million was booked during fiscal 2014.
+With respect to the fiscal 2013 awards, the Company has accrued \$5.8 million as of October 31, 2014, which is the maximum amount that could be accrued based on the Company's determination that it is probable that the maximum amount of those outstanding awards that could be earned would be earned at the end of the requisite periods.
+However, because of the volatility of the factors previously discussed, as of October 31, 2014, the Company was unable to determine that it was probable that awards from outstanding agreements entered into during fiscal 2014 would be earned, and therefore it has not accrued any amount for those awards.
+Had the Company determined that it was probable that the maximum amount of those outstanding awards from the fiscal 2014 agreements would be earned, an additional \$3.2 million would have been accrued as of October 31, 2014.